MohdRas/docker-basics/README.md

           - exposing container to the host(6000).
           - services running inside this container will be accessible to the external world using "host IP" and "host PORT".
           - host IP:host PORT will be accesible in browser.
+          - docker port CONTAINER_ID/NAME
+            - display the port binding of a container.
       - "-d"
           - to run container in the "BACKGROUND"
+          - manually attaching to the DOCKER CONSOLE
+            - docker attach CONTAINER_ID/NAME
       - "-e"
           - environment variables
           - MANGO_INITDB_ROOT_USERNAME=admin